jeanduong0929/LANG-CL-SEMANTIC-SEARCH/README.md

-# Python Lab Activity: Semantic Search with ChromaDB
+# Vector Database Lab Activity: Semantic Search with ChromaDB

-## Introduction
-This lab activity offers a streamlined, hands-on experience with ChromaDB, focusing on implementing key functions for semantic search.
-The lab environment and essential code setup are already provided.
-Your task is to implement specific functions that enable semantic search capabilities, allowing you to dive directly into the core functionalities of ChromaDB.

 ## Objectives
 - Implement and understand key functions in ChromaDB that facilitate semantic search.